ML4GW/aframe/README.md

     - If you're tuning remotely, your `storage_dir` should be a remote S3 bucket that all your workers can access.
 You'll need to specify an `AWS_ENDPOINT_URL` environment variable for those workers so they know where your bucket lives

 ## Where things stand and where they can go
-### Model architecture classes
-- Time Domain
-    - Fully implemented and working for supervised case
-- Frequency Domain
-    - Not implemented yet, but all the classes will look almost exactly the way they look for the time domain supervised case, except for
-        - `augment` on the `Dataset` object should just call `super().augment(X)` then `return spectrogram(X)`.
-This will require adding `torchaudio` as a dependency
-        - The `Architecture` subclass will just need to implement a 2D ResNet from `torchvision`.
-See how the time domain supervised case wraps `ml4gw`'s 1D ResNet
 ### Optimization schemes
-- Supervised
-    - Implemented (for time domain, see frequency domain discussion above)
 - Semi-supervised
     - Simple autoencoder implementation working, using max correlation across shifts as loss function
         - See comments in model subclass for discussion on how to make this more exotic